sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 1. **K-Nearest Neighbors**: Simple but effective, KNN can achieve around 97% accuracy on MNIST.
 2. **Support Vector Machines**: With appropriate kernels, SVMs can reach 98-99% accuracy.
-3. **Neural Networks**: Multilayer perceptrons can achieve over 98% accuracy, while convolutional neural networks can exceed 99.5% accuracy by exploiting the spatial structure of the images[^1].
+3. **Neural Networks**: Multilayer perceptrons can achieve over 98% accuracy, while convolutional neural networks can exceed 99.5% accuracy by exploiting the spatial structure of the images.

-The choice of model depends on factors such as required accuracy, computational resources, and interpretability needs[^1].
+The choice of model depends on factors such as required accuracy, computational resources, and interpretability needs.

 ## Python Implementation